Valentin Varennikov: Later life

 In 1995 Varennikov, as a member of the Communist Party of the Russian Federation, was elected deputy of the State Duma, the lower house of the Russian parliament.
 In the Duma Varennikov presided over the Committee on Veterans' Affairs.
 In 2003 he joined the Rodina bloc as one of its leaders.

-In February 2008, Valentin Varennikov was officially accepted as fellow of the Russian Academy of Natural Sciences (Armenian branch) and member of the International Academy Ararat.
+In February 2008, Varennikov was officially accepted as fellow of the Russian Academy of Natural Sciences (Armenian branch) and member of the International Academy Ararat.
 He was the president and founder of the International League for Human Dignity and Security, an international NGO present in more than 40 countries.

-In May 2005, Varennikov travelled to China and participated in the launch of the Chinese version of his book Man, War and Dream, at the Russian Embassy in Beijing.
-Although Varennikov has been to China before, he has a deep love for the Chinese people.
+Varrenikov's 7-volume memoirs were published in 2001 under the title The Unrepeatable (Неповторимое).
+In May 2005, Varennikov travelled to China and participated in the launch of the Chinese translation of his memoirs' first volume under the title Man, War and Dream (人，战争，梦想), at the Russian Embassy in Beijing.

-In the preface to the Chinese version of the book, he wrote:

-"I have five reasons to love China: first, the Chinese people are outstanding people, and China has a long history and culture; second, she has an amazing development rate today; third, the Chinese people have never threatened anyone, but the Chinese people have been brought to them by the aggressors.
-However, he finally defeated the aggressor and embarked on the road of national independence.
-Fourth, China is our great neighbor, and China and Russia have traditional friendship.
-Fifth, the Chinese leaders trained by the Communist Party of China led the Chinese people to find the right direction of development in the world economic development system.

 Varennikov was one of Russia's most outspoken defenders of Joseph Stalin.
 During 2008, Varennikov presented the case for Stalin as Russia's greatest historical figure on the Name of Russia television project.
 Stalin won third place.
 According to Varennikov: "We became a great country because we were led by Stalin."